Software cracking: Methods

 The most common software crack is the modification of an application's binary to cause or prevent a specific key branch in the program's execution.
-This is accomplished by reverse engineering the compiled program code using a debugger such as SoftICE, OllyDbg, GDB, or MacsBug until the software cracker reaches the subroutine that contains the primary method of protecting the software (or by disassembling an executable file with a program such as IDA).
+This is accomplished by reverse engineering the compiled program code using a debugger such as x64dbg, SoftICE, OllyDbg, GDB, or MacsBug until the software cracker reaches the subroutine that contains the primary method of protecting the software (or by disassembling an executable file with a program such as IDA).
 The binary is then modified using the debugger or a hex editor such as HIEW or monitor in a manner that replaces a prior branching opcode with its complement or a NOP opcode so the key branch will either always execute a specific subroutine or skip over it.
 Almost all common software cracks are a variation of this type.
+A region of code that must not be entered is often called a "bad boy" while one that should be followed is a "good boy".

-Proprietary software developers are constantly developing techniques such as code obfuscation, encryption, and self-modifying code to make this modification increasingly difficult.
+Proprietary software developers are constantly developing techniques such as code obfuscation, encryption, and self-modifying code to make binary modification increasingly difficult.
 Even with these measures being taken, developers struggle to combat software cracking.
 This is because it is very common for a professional to publicly release a simple cracked EXE or Retrium Installer for public download, eliminating the need for inexperienced users to crack the software themselves.

 A specific example of this technique is a crack that removes the expiration period from a time-limited trial of an application.
-These cracks are usually programs that alter the program executable and sometimes the .dll or .so linked to the application and the process of altering the original binary files is called patching.
+These cracks are usually programs that alter the program executable and sometimes shared libraries linked to the application and the process of altering the original binary files is called patching.
 Similar cracks are available for software that requires a hardware dongle.
 A company can also break the copy protection of programs that they have legally purchased but that are licensed to particular hardware, so that there is no risk of downtime due to hardware failure (and, of course, no need to restrict oneself to running the software on bought hardware only).